Appetizers Pizza Recipes Savory

 Homemade Pizza Rolls Tips & Tricks

-Finally, I use my knife to mark the rolled dough before cutting.
+Mark the dough.
+I use my knife to mark the rolled dough before cutting.
 Pre-marking the dough ensures that the pizza rolls stay relatively even in size.
-As written this recipe should make about twelve homemade pizza rolls, if you cut your log into 1-inch slices.
+As written this recipe should make about twelve homemade pizza rolls, if cut into 1-inch slices.

 Dish of sauce, red gingham tea towel, and homemade pizza rolls